Books: A wonderful source of finding prior art!

 The other project was related to Query Optimization.
 Here we needed to find a specific way of optimizing the query.
 While analyzing multiple books, we kept on noting down their authors (as we usually do).
 Afterward, we shortlisted two main authors who seemed to have worked well in the domain.
 We tracked their research papers and patents and Hallelujah!, we got our hands on a bang-on prior-art.

 Adding to this, we got more leads to follow up (keywords, classes, articles, and blogs) which made the process of finding promising results quicker and smarter.
 As always desired by us, the client was happy as his requirements were catered and sufficed.
 And just like that, we seized the day.

-And if you want us to explore the lands of prior art for you, hit us on firstname.lastname@example.org
+Want us to explore the lands of prior art for you?

 Authored by: Supreet Kaur (Search Team)